EHB-MCT/dev-v-2024-2025-assignment-2-Portfolio-starter/README.md

     node index.js
     ```

+3. **Access the application**: Visit [http://localhost:3000/](http://localhost:3000/) to interact and view with scraped weather data.

-3. **Output**: The scraper will extract weather data and save it in MongoDB.
+4. **Output**: The scraper will extract weather data and save it in MongoDB.
+The data will also be served via Express, where you can visualize it.

 ---